Best SD Card for GoPro HERO8 Black | Quick Recommendations

-GoPros don’t come with an SD card as standard.
+An SD card is an essential accessory for your GoPro, but the GoPro HERO8 Black doesn’t come with an SD card as standard.
 Some retailers, like GoPro.com, include one as part of an accessory bundle.
-But unless you buy a bundle like that, you’ll need to pick up the SD card separately?
+But unless you buy a bundle like that, you’ll need to pick up the SD card separately.
+And you might want to upgrade your SD card to a larger-capacity one; you’ll find a 32GB card will fill up pretty quickly with the HERO8 Black’s high-bitrate recording.

-The HERO8 Black features some high-bitrate video recording at a bitrate of up to 100 Mbps, as well as some 90- and 60-image burst photo modes.
+That’s because the HERO8 Black features some high-bitrate video recording.
+With certain Protune options enabled, you can get video bitrates of up to 100 Mbps, as well as some 90- and 60-image burst photo modes.
 When using these modes, the camera needs to be able to write a lot of data to the card very quickly.
 If the card can’t keep up, it can unexpectedly stop the recording, drop frames, or even lock the camera up.

 My aim with these GoPro HERO8 Black SD card recommendations is to make that easier and to have confidence that you’re getting a card that works well in this specific camera.